Chaoses-Ib/ComputerSoftware/Software Engineering/UML/State Machine Diagram.md

   ![](images/parallelization-synchronization-nodes.png)

-  The parallelization node has exactly one incoming edge and at least two outgoing edges and is used to split the ﬂow into multiple concurrent transitions.
-The synchronization node has at least two incoming edges and exactly one outgoing edge and is used to merge multiple concurrent ﬂows.
+  The parallelization node has exactly one incoming edge and at least two outgoing edges and is used to split the flow into multiple concurrent transitions.
+The synchronization node has at least two incoming edges and exactly one outgoing edge and is used to merge multiple concurrent flows.
 - History state
 - Entry and exit points
 - Terminate node

   ![](images/terminate-node.png)

-  If a terminate node is reached in a ﬂow, the state machine terminates and the modeled object ceases to exist.
+  If a terminate node is reached in a flow, the state machine terminates and the modeled object ceases to exist.

 ![](images/final-state.png)

 The only other “real” state is the **final state**.
 It marks the end of the sequence of states.
-The object can remain in a ﬁnal state permanently.
+The object can remain in a final state permanently.

 ## Events
-UML deﬁnes various types of events, with the most important being:
+UML defines various types of events, with the most important being:
 - Signal event: `event name(arg1, arg2)`

   The signal event is used for asynchronous communication.
 The receiver is the modeled object and the sender can be another object or the same object as the receiver.
-The name of the event corresponds to that of the signal and arguments can be speciﬁed.
+The name of the event corresponds to that of the signal and arguments can be specified.
 - Call event: `opName(part,par2)`

   Call events are operation calls.
 The name of the event corresponds to the name of an operation including parameters.